← Tools

 • aud — audience

-• exp — expiry (Unix timestamp)
+• exp — expiry (Unix timestamp).
+Convert it with the Timestamp Converter.

 • iat — issued at

-• jti — unique token ID
+• jti — unique token ID.
+Generate a hash ID with the Hash Generator.

 Security Tips